import pandas as pd

 %%sql result <<

-SELECT *
+*

-FROM purchase_type_proportion
+FROM purchase_type_proportion;

 * sqlite:///private/2021-07-31-Intermediate-SQL-Files/chinook.db